Mountie who got to know killer before N.S. mass shooting says they weren't friends

 On Tuesday, Wiley repeatedly told the inquiry he did not recall the case or the Halifax Regional Police officer who asked him to contact Wortman to determine if he owned any weapons, which could have prompted a request for a search warrant.

-"I don't have any recollection of speaking with (the police officer) about that," Wiley said, repeating what he previously told RCMP and inquiry investigators.
-In an interview last year, Wiley told commission investigators he was unable to recall details of the 2010 investigation.
-And in a followup letter to the inquiry, a lawyer for the RCMP said Wiley no longer had his notes from that time.

 According to an inquiry report released in May, the Halifax Regional Police service led the 2010 investigation into the alleged threats.
 The investigating officer, now-retired Sgt.
-Cordell Poirier, said he asked Wiley on several occasions to visit Wortman's home.
+Cordell Poirier, said he asked Wiley to visit Wortman's home to check for firearms.

 Wortman's spouse, Lisa Banfield, told the inquiry on July 15 that Wiley had come to their Portapique property in June 2010 to see if there were guns at the residence.
 Banfield said Wiley was shown a couple of non-functioning antique guns during a visit that lasted 10 minutes.